mohandeepkapur/weekly-planner/README.md

 time-span.
 Application supports the upload and download of schedules in XML format.

 Intro:
-High-level codebase overview within src in README.
+High-level codebase overview within README in src.

 Authors:
 Mohandeep Kapur + Brandon Lu